We may earn income from links in this post. Please read this Disclosure for details.

 The Halifax Seaport Farmers’ Market takes place on Saturday and Sunday.
 But Saturday is the day you want to go.

-3. King of Donair for Halifax Donair
+3. Head to the King of Donair for a Famous Halifax Donair

 If you want to taste Halifax’s “official snack” head to the pizza shop.
 That’s where you’ll find the Halifax donair, a tasty but messy pita sandwich filled with spit roasted shaved beef, tomatoes, onions and donair sauce.